aws-amplify/docs/docs/lib/storage/fragments/js/copy.md

 	src: {
 		key: string,
 		level?: 'private' | 'protected' | 'public',
-		identityId?: string, // only required if you are copying from a protected file },
+		identityId?: string, // only required if you are copying a protected file from another user },
 	dest: {
 		key: string,